Elucidating the nature of axial-vector charm-antibottom tetraquark states: Numerical evaluations

 \item The magnitude of the magnetic moment may be interpreted as indicating the experimental accessibility of the corresponding physical parameters.
 The magnitude of the results suggests that they may be measured in future experiments.
 The results obtained regarding the magnetic moments of the $Z_{\bar b c}$ tetraquark states may be checked within the context of different phenomenological approaches.

-\item To the best of our knowledge, this is the pioneering study in the literature to investigate the magnetic moments of the $ \rm{I(J^P)} = 1(1^+)$ $Z_{\bar b c}$ tetraquarks.
+\item To the best of our knowledge, this is the pioneering study in the literature to investigate the magnetic moments of the $\rm{I(J^P)} = 1(1^+)$ $Z_{\bar b c}$ tetraquarks.
 Consequently, there is currently no available theoretical prediction or experimental data to which our numerical values can be compared.
-However, for illustrative purposes, we can make a comparison with the magnetic moments of $ \rm{I(J^P)} = 0(1^+)$ $Z_{\bar b c}$ tetraquark states.
-In Ref.~\cite{Ozdem:2022eds}, the magnetic moments of the $[uc] [\bar u \bar b]$ and $[dc] [\bar d \bar b]$ tetraquark states were calculated within the framework of the QCD light-cone sum rule method, assuming a compact tetraquark picture ($6_c \otimes \bar 6_c$).
+However, for illustrative purposes, we can make a comparison with the magnetic moments of $\rm{I(J^P)} = 0(1^+)$ $Z_{\bar b c}$ tetraquark states.
+In \cite{Ozdem:2022eds}, the magnetic moments of the $[uc] [\bar u \bar b]$ and $[dc] [\bar d \bar b]$ tetraquark states were calculated within the framework of the LCSR method, assuming a compact tetraquark picture with a $6_c \otimes \bar 6_c$ color configuration.
 The results obtained were $\mu_{[uc] [\bar u \bar b]} = 3.05^{+1.18}_{-0.95} \mu_N$ and $\mu_{[dc] [\bar d \bar b]}= 2.38^{+0.95}_{-0.75} \mu_N$.
-The results of our investigation diverge significantly from those previously obtained, largely due to the distinctive characteristics of the tetraquark types utilized in this research.
-The tetraquarks in the present study belong to a distinct category, designated as type $3_c \otimes \bar 3_c$.
+A direct comparison shows a clear numerical difference between our predictions and those of \cite{Ozdem:2022eds}.
+This difference originates from the fundamentally different isospin and color structures assumed in the two studies: we employ the $3_c \otimes \bar 3_c$ configuration, while \cite{Ozdem:2022eds} uses the $6_c \otimes \bar 6_c$ scheme.
+These distinct color configurations enforce different spin correlations within the diquark subsystems due to the Pauli exclusion principle.
+In the $3_c \otimes \bar 3_c$ model used here, the light-heavy diquark $[qc]$ is in a color antitriplet.
+For light quarks, this color antisymmetry typically pairs with a spin-0 (singlet) state to maintain the overall antisymmetry of the fermionic wave function.
+This spin-singlet structure determines specific patterns for the contributions to the magnetic moment operator.
+Conversely, in the $6_c \otimes \bar 6_c$ configuration, the diquark is in a color sextet, which is symmetric in color.
+To satisfy Fermi statistics, this is naturally coupled with a spin-1 (triplet) state.
+This change in the internal spin alignment modifies both the individual quark spin matrix elements and the interference between contributions from different quarks.
+Since the magnetic moment depends sensitively on the quark spin orientations as well as their charges, isospin and masses, such a structural difference logically leads to different numerical predictions.
+This comparison illustrates the sensitivity of the magnetic moment to the internal color-spin structure of tetraquarks.
+The significant variation between predictions based on different color configurations demonstrates that electromagnetic properties like the magnetic moment can serve as valuable discriminators between competing theoretical models of exotic hadron structure, providing complementary information to mass spectroscopy.

 \item As a further consequence, the quadrupole moments of these states have also been calculated, and the results are as follows: